gigaai/docs/wordpress/text-matching.md

 # Advanced Text Matching
 ---

-Giga is case insensitive.
+> Giga is **case insensitive**.

 When people text you, they can enter anything which you can't expected all of them.
 Luckily, Giga ships with powerful text matching mechanism, you have many methods to match text.

 ## SQL Like Syntax
 You can also use `%` (percent) character like SQL LIKE statement to match with any characters.
 For example. if you set "`%buy%gun%`", then bot will auto reply if people message you: "*buy gun*", or "*buy me a gun*", or "*I want to buy gun*", etc.